com-lihaoyi/os-lib/readme.md

-The most flexible of the `os.proc` calls, `os.proc.spawn` simply configures and starts a subprocess, and returns it as a `os.SubProcess`. `os.SubProcess` is a simple wrapped around `java.lang.Process`, which provides `stdin`, `stdout`, and `stderr` streams for you to interact with however you like. e.g. You can sending commands to it's `stdin` and reading from it's `stdout`.
+The most flexible of the `os.proc` calls, `os.proc.spawn` simply configures and starts a subprocess, and returns it as a `os.SubProcess`. `os.SubProcess` is a simple wrapper around `java.lang.Process`, which provides `stdin`, `stdout`, and `stderr` streams for you to interact with however you like. e.g. You can sending commands to it's `stdin` and reading from it's `stdout`.

 To implement pipes, you can spawn a process, take it's stdout, and pass it as the stdin of a second spawned process.

-Note that if you provide `ProcessOutput` callbakcs to `stdout`/`stderr`, the calls to those callbacks take place on newly spawned threads that execute in parallel with the main thread.
+Note that if you provide `ProcessOutput` callbacks to `stdout`/`stderr`, the calls to those callbacks take place on newly spawned threads that execute in parallel with the main thread.
 Thus make sure any data processing you do in those callbacks is thread safe!

 `stdin`, `stdout` and `stderr` are `java.lang.OutputStream`s and `java.lang.InputStream`s enhanced with the `.writeLine(s: String)`/`.readLine()`